 My style – I tend to like nice tops and jeans or shorts (Jean or black in whatever material).
 I dislike wearing most skirts, and I refuse to wear dresses.

-Well, I certainly had a lot to say about this, now didn’t I? ;)posted about 2 years ago
+Well, I certainly had a lot to say about this, now didn’t I? ;)posted over 2 years ago

 Woow thks allot for all of your great help i really appreciate a lot the time you take to answer in to this post :Dposted about 2 years ago